reddit/node-platform/README.md

 ```

 ## Creating Routes
 r/platform's router differs from most traditional routers.
 Instead of handlers returning html, they use Redux's dispatch calls to help define a state blob.
 Methods on the handler are HTTP verbs.
 Specifically, they are one of `get`, `post`, `put`, `patch`, and `delete`.
 These methods MUST return promises.
+The easiest way to enforce this is to declare the methods as es7 async functions.

 All methods have access to the following properties: